 Breakfast

-We left house at 545am to avoid the jam and went via woodlands as we want to have breakfast at JB 皇后明记猪肠粉- Its really good and lots of locals are having their breakfast over there.
+We left the house at 545 a.m. to avoid the jam and went via Woodlands as we wanted to have breakfast at JB 皇后明记猪肠粉- Its really good and lots of locals are having their breakfast over there.
 We even went back again for breakfast on our 4th day.
-The Q started forming around 9am so better to head there early!
+The Q started forming around 9 am so better to head there early!

 *MUST TRY!